sergio-santos-group/ProtoSyn.jl/docs/src/common.md

 ### Metadata

-ProtoSyn Metadata defines additional information of the system that is not necessarily necessary for the basic functions of the library, but allows for a better representation of the system.
-The [`AtomMetadata`](@ref) structure holds information related to each atom in the system, such as its element, connections, etc
+ProtoSyn Metadata defines additional information of the system that is not necessarily requeired for the basic functions of the library, but allows for a better representation of the system.
+The [`AtomMetadata`](@ref) structure holds information related to each atom in the system, such as its element, connections, etc, while the [`SecondaryStructureMetadata`](@ref) holds informations regarding the system secondary structure organization.

 ```@docs
+Metadata
 AtomMetadata
 iter
+SecondaryStructureMetadata
 ```

 ### State